ftlorg/ftl/README.md

 FTL is a C++17-based library that provides a more convenient API for collections processing.
 The API is heavily inspired by the Rust programming language.

 # Basic usage
-Collection processing with FTL is very easy -
+Collection processing with FTL is very easy.
+Below you can find a simple example presenting the power of the FTL.

 ```cpp
 struct Tree {